Parliamentary.ai

 Exceptions

-The bill does not apply to private dwellings, excluding any outbuildings.
+The bill does not apply to private dwellings, though it does include garages and outbuildings.

 Government Spending

-The bill doesn't directly specify government spending figures.
-The cost will likely involve enforcement by local authorities, which may require additional resources, but no specific figures are provided in the bill text.
+The bill doesn't directly specify government spending.
+However, there will be costs associated with enforcement by local authorities, which may require additional resources.

 Groups Affected

-Circuses: Circuses using wild animals in their acts will be directly impacted, facing potential fines and legal consequences if they do not comply.
+• Travelling Circuses: Those using wild animals will be directly impacted, facing potential fines and closure.

 Full Text